How to Use the National Insurance Calculator UK

 Q: What's the difference between Class 1, Class 2, and Class 4 NI?

 A: Class 1 is paid by employees and deducted through PAYE.
-Class 2 is a flat weekly amount paid by self-employed people.
+Class 2 is a flat weekly amount that is now treated as paid for most self-employed people (voluntary below ยฃ7,105 profits).
 Class 4 is a percentage of profits paid by self-employed people.
 Both employees and self-employed people get different benefits from their contributions.
 Use TheMetricApp.com for an instant, accurate result.

 Q: How many years of NI contributions do I need for the full State Pension?